deepanshubajaj/GeekyShop-WebApp/README.md

 ## 🤝 Contributing

-Thank you for considering this project! but
+Thank you for your interest in contributing to this project!
-**No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the author - **Deepanshu Bajaj**.
+I welcome contributions from the community.

+- You are free to use, modify, and redistribute this code under the terms of the MIT License.
+- If you'd like to contribute, please **open an issue** or **submit a pull request**.
+- All contributions will be reviewed and approved by the author — **Deepanshu Bajaj**.

 ---

 ## 📃 License

-This project is provided for **Educational, Learning and Personal Reference Purposes Only**.
+This project is licensed under the [MIT License](./LICENSE).
-Commercial Use, Redistribution, or Modification is **Not Permitted** without explicit permission from the author — **Deepanshu Bajaj**.
+You are free to use this project for personal, educational, or commercial purposes — just make sure to provide proper attribution.

+> **Clarification:** Commercial use includes, but is not limited to, use in products,
+> services, or activities intended to generate revenue, directly or indirectly.